github/docs/content/purchases/index.md

 versions: '*'
 ---

 {% link_in_list /osmand-live %}
 {% link_in_list /in-apps-ios %}
 {% link_in_list /in-apps-android %}

+## Get OsmAnd
+There are several possibilities to do that:
+ - {% data reusables.links.osmand-plus-google-play %}
+ - {% data reusables.links.osmand-plus-amazon %}
-{% data reusables.links.osmand-free-google-play %}
+ - {% data reusables.links.osmand-maps-app-store %}
-{% data reusables.links.osmand-plus-google-play %}
+ - {% data reusables.links.osmand-huawei %}

+## Win OsmAnd